rochamatcomp/ocgis/doc/cli.rst

 * Reducing memory overhead leverages IO heavily.
 Best performance is attained when ``netCDF4-python`` is built with parallel support to allow asynchronous IO with OpenClimateGIS.
 A warning will be emitted by OpenClimateGIS iF a non-parallel ``netCDF4-python`` installation is detected.
 * Supports `weight generation only` without weight application (sparse matrix multiplication).
 * Works for spherical latitude/longitude grids only.
+* When a spatial decomposition is used on the destination grid, there may be duplicate entries in the merged, global weight file.
+These may be ignored as it results in only minor performance hits for sparse matrix multiplications.

 --------
 Examples